medy17/CloneReaper/README.md

 ## Overview

-Clone Reaper is a Python-based utility that helps you identify and manage duplicate files on your system.
+Clone Reaper is a Python-based utility that helps you identify and manage duplicate files on your system (including safe, multi-stage deletion).
 It uses a multi-stage approach to efficiently scan directories, identify potential duplicates, and provide interactive options for removing unnecessary copies.

 ## Features